• Skip to primary navigation

 Homemade Sunflower Seed Butter

 Sunflower seed butter is a great nut butter alternative.
-It can be used in place of nut butter and/or peanut butter in many recipes.
+It usually works as a replacement for almond butter, peanut butter or cashew butter in recipes.
 Better yet, it's less expensive!

 Benefits of Making Your Own Seed Butter

 Making your own seed, nut, coconut or peanut butter is extremely easy.
 So, I urge you to try it yourself if you haven't.
-Literally, all you need is a good quality food processor (THIS is what I have), some nuts, seeds, dried coconut or peanuts and a little patience.
+Literally, all you need is a good quality food processor, some nuts, seeds, dried coconut or peanuts and a little patience.

 Some benefits to making butters at home vs. buying them in store include: